jpsousaUP/cv/README.md

 **Product and Systems Development Engineer @ <a href="https://www.inegi.up.pt/en/" target="_blank">INEGI</a> (_2019–2022_)**
 - Worked on projects involving data storage and management, edge and cloud computing, and industrial automation engineering.
+- Worked with industry partners including Glartek, Zollern, Martifer, AMOB, SERMEC, and PALBIT.
-- Assisted in the conceptualization and drafting of national and European project proposals.
+- Involved in the preparation of national and European R&D project proposals.

 **Research Fellow @ <a href="https://www.fe.up.pt/en/" target="_blank">FEUP - INEGI</a> (_2018–2019_)**
 - Development of Master thesis: “Development of a Control Unit and Data Acquisition System for a Sheet Metal Universal Testing Machine.”